Back to commands

 Expected output

 Usually no output.
-Running the port check again should show no listener.
+Inspect the port first; after the command, a repeat port check should show no listener.

 System impact